 At Newhouse, Gutterman was the 2009-10 director of the Carnegie Legal Reporting Program.
 He also works with the Society of Professional Journalists student chapter and serves on academic integrity committees.

 After graduating from Newhouse, Gutterman worked as a reporter for the Cleveland Plain Dealer, covering local and state government, crime, legal issues and general news.
 He later clerked for a New Jersey Superior Court judge and practiced business and general litigation.

 Gutterman writes and speaks on media law, free speech, the intersection between courts and journalists and legal education issues.
-In the summer of 2010, he delivered lectures at the Communication University of China in Beijing and Fudan University in Shanghai and National Chengchi University in Taipei.
+He has delivered lectures at the Communication University of China in Beijing, Fudan University in Shanghai and National Chengchi University in Taipei.

 His book, "L.Rev: the Law Review Experience in American Legal Education" (Academica Press 2002), is in law school libraries around the world.